SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Health Conditions Related to Genetic Changes

-At least 45 mutations in the DOK7 gene have been found to cause congenital myasthenic syndrome.
-A mutation that frequently occurs is the addition of four DNA building blocks (nucleotides) in the DOK7 gene (written as 1124_1127dupTGCC).
-Mutations in this gene lead to the production of a defective Dok-7 protein that cannot activate the MuSK protein.
+Variants in the DOK7 gene can cause cells to produce an altered version of the Dok-7 protein that cannot activate the MuSK protein.
 As a result, less AChR is present in the neuromuscular junction, which reduces signaling between nerve and muscle cells.
-These signaling abnormalities lead to decreased muscle movement and the muscle weakness characteristic of congenital myasthenic syndrome.
-For reasons that are unclear, people with mutations in the DOK7 gene tend to have muscle weakness in the shoulders, hips, and limbs, known as limb-girdle muscle weakness.
+These signaling abnormalities lead to decreased muscle movement and the muscle weakness that is characteristic of congenital myasthenic syndromes.

 More About This Health Condition